Shopify/unity-buy-sdk/README.md

 2. Make sure that your project is open in Unity
 3. Open the downloaded `shopify-buy.unitypackage`

+When you are ready to build for a specific platform, please read the [Supported build targets](#supported-build-targets) section to know how to configure your `Player Settings` and `Build Settings` in Unity

 ## Supported build targets
 See [Build Target Requirements](BUILDTARGETS.md) for supported target platforms and requirements.